agenium-scale/nsimd/README.md

 (<https://visualstudio.microsoft.com/vs/community/>), you can also download and install it directly from <https://www.python.org/>.

-The Python code calls `clang-format` to properly format all generated C/C++ source.
+The Python code can call `clang-format` to properly format all generated C/C++ source.
 On Linux you can install it via your package manager.
 On Windows you can use the official binary at <https://llvm.org/builds/>.

 Testing the library requires the Google Test library that can be found at
 <https://github.com/google/googletest> and the MPFR library that can be found at